Hopson97/Slonda-Man/README.md

 This is testing whether he is in view, or not.

+First of all, I test if he inside of the viewing frustum of the player.
+If he is, the next text is the occlusion test, which is testing if main man is behind an entity, or actually in view.

 | Title                  	| Data                                                       	|
 |------------------------	|------------------------------------------------------------	|
 | Time programming Today 	| 0:59:54                                                      |